WHAT TO EXPECT

 To uninstall the swXtchBridge via Docker, users will need to follow these steps:

-Get the swXtchBridge docker container ID for both the control and data.
+Get the swXtchBridge docker container ID.

-ubuntu@ip-172-41-128-232:~$ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES f8fb84bbaf53 swxtch-bridge "./entrypoint.sh" 14 minutes ago Restarting (2) 37 seconds ago swxtch-bridge-control-1
+$ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES f8fb84bbaf53 swxtch-bridge "./entrypoint.sh" 14 minutes ago Restarting (2) 37 seconds ago swx-bridge

-Stop the docker service.
+Stop the Docker service.

-Remove both containers from the machine.
+Remove the container from the machine.

 For a complete list, see Helpful Docker Service Commands under cloudSwXtch How To’s.